mimuruth-msft/SE-6329.M01-MovieRental/README.md

-# Welcome to the SE 6329 Project Wiki
+# Welcome to the SE 6329 Movie Project